ozfortress/ozfortress_docs/docs/rules/penalties.md

 + Two Minor penalties = One Moderate penalty
 + Two Moderate penalties = One Major penalty

-When teams incur a major penalty, they will receive a deduction of 2 match points for that competition.
-If a team incurs three major penalties, they will be disbanded.
+If a team incurs two major penalties, they will be disbanded.

 | Rule                                                                                  | First Offence                            | Second Offence                           | Further Offences                         |
 | :------------------------------------------------------------------------------------ | :--------------------------------------- | :--------------------------------------- | :--------------------------------------- |